MartyOfMCA/alx-system_engineering-devops/0x02-shell_redirections/README.md

 ## Task 0 - Hello World
 This script prints the word "Hello World" followed by a new line to the standard output

+## Task 1 - Confused smiley
+This script displays a confused smiley